Mads Roerslev: 2022–2024

-2024–2025 and loan to VfL Wolfsburg
+2024–2025

-Owing to Brentford entering the 2024–25 season without either first-choice full back, Roerslev was again the only recognised right back available and competed for the position with stand-ins Kristoffer Ajer and Sepp van den Berg.
+Owing to Brentford entering the 2024–25 season without either first-choice full-back, Roerslev was again the only recognised right-back available and competed for the position with stand-ins Kristoffer Ajer and Sepp van den Berg.
 He made 23 appearances prior to joining Bundesliga club VfL Wolfsburg on loan for the remainder of the season on 27 January 2025.
 Roerslev made just seven appearances during the remainder of the season, predominantly as a substitute.
 The loan had included an option to buy at the end of the 2024–25 season, which was not taken up.

-With former loan right back Michael Kayode signed permanently and dual-sided Aaron Hickey fit again, Roerslev remained an unused substitute during the opening match of the 2025–26 season.
+With former loan right-back Michael Kayode signed permanently and dual-sided Aaron Hickey fit again, Roerslev remained an unused substitute during the opening match of the 2025–26 season.
 Four days later, he transferred out of the club.
 Roerslev ended his Brentford career on 146 appearances and two goals.

 Southampton

 On 21 August 2025, Roerslev transferred to Championship club Southampton and signed a four-year contract for an undisclosed fee.
 He made his first appearance for the club on 23 August in a 2–1 home defeat against Stoke City.
+Following his return from international duty in October, Roerslev missed the next two matches due to Achilles bursitis.
+On 25 October, he returned from injury in a 2–1 defeat against Blackburn Rovers.
+In February 2026, manager Tonda Eckert revealed Roerslev underwent successful surgery on his Achilles tendon and was expected to miss the remainder of the season.

 International career

-Roerslev was capped Denmark at every level between U17 and U21.
-He was a member of the Danes' 2016 U17, 2018 U19 and 2021 U21 UEFA European Championship squads.
+Roerslev was capped by Denmark at every level between U17 and U21.
+He was a member of the Danes 2016 U17, 2018 U19 and 2021 U21 UEFA European Championship squads.

 In May 2022, Roerslev was called into the senior team's training camp prior to its opening 2022–23 Nations League A matches.
 Following the withdrawal of Alexander Bah, Roerslev won his maiden call into the Denmark squad for a pair of friendly matches in March 2024 and he remained an unused substitute in both.
 Two defensive suspensions saw Roerslev win his second call-up for a Nations League A match versus Switzerland on 15 October 2024 and he again remained an unused substitute.
 Injury to Joakim Mæhle saw Roerslev receive his third call-up for the following pair of Nations League A matches in November 2024.
 He made his debut with a start in the second match, a 0–0 draw with Serbia.